dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 }

 ```
-Prior to EF Core 3.0, the `CustomerId` property would be used for the foreign key by convention.
+Before EF Core 3.0, the `CustomerId` property would be used for the foreign key by convention.
-However, if `Order` is an owned type, then this would also make `CustomerId` the primary key and this is usually not the expectation.
+However, if `Order` is an owned type, then this would also make `CustomerId` the primary key and this isn't usually the expectation.

 **New behavior**

-Starting with EF Core 3.0, EF will not try to use properties for foreign keys by convention if they have the same name as the principal property.
+Starting with 3.0, EF Core won't try to use properties for foreign keys by convention if they have the same name as the principal property.
-Principal type name concatenated with principal property name and navigation name concatenated with principal property name patterns will still be matched.
+Principal type name concatenated with principal property name, and navigation name concatenated with principal property name patterns are still matched.
 For example:

 ```C#